supposedly/joffrey/README.md

 that these two flags aren't used at the same time as this arg"* or *"make sure all these things appear together, or alternatively that this second thing does"* to external functions or post-parsing if-statements.

-(*Note: about a month after starting I discovered "[RedCLAP](https://github.com/marekjm/clap)", which does have the same concepts as ergo's AND/OR/XOR clumps (by the names of "requires", "wants", and "conflicts"), albeit with some unfortunate (within its context as a Python utility) design choices overall.
+*Note: about a month after starting I discovered "[RedCLAP](https://github.com/marekjm/clap)", which does have the same concepts as ergo's AND/OR/XOR clumps (by the names of "requires", "wants", and "conflicts"), albeit with some unfortunate design choices overall within its context as a Python utility.
 I also at about the same time found [argh](https://argh.readthedocs.io/en/latest/index.html), which despite still not solving the clumping issue appears to (by pure coincidence) share a number of features with ergo.
-Both projects are inactive and the latter even depends on argparse underneath, however, so ergo does look to be clear!)
+Both projects are inactive and the latter depends on argparse underneath, however, so ergo does look to be in the clear.

 Ergo, by the way, is still early in alpha.
 If it really doesn't solve the same problems for you that it does for me, I think you'd be better off trying something else; docopt, for example, is superb, and Fire's no-assembly-required philosophy is quite fun in its own right.
 I also, in full disclosure, don't too much enjoy the design of a lot of current argparse-like solutions (really, most of them except docopt).
-As such, in addition to aiding in the creation of such interdependent systems as mentioned above, ergo also aims to be as intuitive to the developer as possible.
+As such, in addition to aiding in the creation of such interdependent systems as mentioned above, ergo's also my shot at just making something enjoyable to work with.
 Time will have to tell whether it succeeds!

 [](#separator-for-pypi)